d2l-ai/d2l-en/chapter_introduction/intro.md

 * Can we find a small number of prototypes that accurately summarize the data?
 Given a set of photos, can we group them into landscape photos, pictures of dogs, babies, cats, mountain peaks, etc.?
 Likewise, given a collection of users' browsing activity, can we group them into users with similar behavior?
 This problem is typically known as **clustering**.
 * Can we find a small number of parameters that accurately capture the relevant properties of the data?
 The trajectories of a ball are quite well described by velocity, diameter, and mass of the ball.
 Tailors have developed a small number of parameters that describe human body shape fairly accurately for the purpose of fitting clothes.
 These problems are referred to as **subspace estimation** problems.
 If the dependence is linear, it is called **principal component analysis**.
-* Is there a representation of (arbitrarily structured) objects in Euclidean space (i.e. the space of vectors in $\mathbb{R}^n$) such that symbolic properties can be well matched?
+* Is there a representation of (arbitrarily structured) objects in Euclidean space (i.e., the space of vectors in $\mathbb{R}^n$) such that symbolic properties can be well matched?
 This is called **representation learning** and it is used to describe entities and their relations, such as Rome - Italy + France = Paris.
 * Is there a description of the root causes of much of the data that we observe?
 For instance, if we have demographic data about house prices, pollution, crime, location, education, salaries, etc., can we discover how they are related simply based on empirical data?
 The field of **directed graphical models** and **causality** deals with this.
 * An important and exciting recent development is **generative adversarial networks**.
 They are basically a procedural way of synthesizing data.
 The underlying statistical mechanisms are tests to check whether real and fake data are the same.
 We will devote a few notebooks to them.